Genthin rail disaster: Aftermath

 The rear four coaches of the D 10 were partly destroyed and telescoped.
 The locomotives and six coaches of D 180 derailed.
 Official figures of Deutsche Reichsbahn report 186 fatalities and 106 injured.
 Other sources, including the memorial, claim 278 deaths and 453 injuries.
 Together with the 1948 BASF tank car explosion in Ludwigshafen, where 207 died and around 4,000 were injured, this is the worst railway accident in Germany.

-Emergency services on site proved difficult, as lights were not allowed to be used, because of the blackout.
+Emergency services on site proved difficult, as lights were not allowed to be used because of the blackout.
 A special permission was needed to install floodlights.
 Many firemen were drafted for military services and were unavailable; in addition, temperatures sank to -15 C in the night and many injured froze to death.

 The driver and fireman of D 180 survived.
 The driver was later sentenced to prison for three years and six months.

 Locomotive 01 158, which pulled the D 180, was repaired and rejoined service in 1941.
 It is preserved today as 01 1531 in Bahnbetriebswerk Arnstadt railway museum in Arnstadt, Thuringia.

 Also that day

-On the same day, a goods train and an overcrowded passenger train crashed on the Lake Constance Belt Railway in the Markdorf rail disaster.
+On the same day, a freight train and an overcrowded passenger train crashed on the Lake Constance Belt Railway in the Markdorf rail disaster.
 More than 100 died.
 Railway historian Albert Kuntzemüller described the day as ‘the darkest in German rail history’.